-The bill amends Section 323 of the Michigan Vehicle Code to clarify the process for individuals aggrieved by the Secretary of State's decisions regarding operator's or chauffeur's licenses, vehicle group designations, and endorsements.
+The bill amends the Michigan Vehicle Code, specifically section 323, to clarify the process for individuals aggrieved by the Secretary of State's decisions regarding operator's or chauffeur's licenses, vehicle group designations, and endorsements.
 It specifies that an "individual" may petition for a review of the Secretary of State's final determination in the circuit court of their county of residence or where the arrest occurred.
 The bill introduces a timeline for filing petitions, allowing individuals to file within 182 days for good cause, and mandates that the court must set a hearing date within 63 days of the order.
-Additionally, it requires the Secretary of State to send written correspondence to the petitioner confirming receipt of the court order and outlining the next steps, including any applicable reinstatement fees.
+Additionally, it requires the Secretary of State to send written correspondence to the petitioner confirming receipt of the court order and outlining the next steps.

-Furthermore, the bill outlines the court's authority in reviewing determinations related to license denials, suspensions, or restrictions.
+Furthermore, the bill outlines the court's authority to review the Secretary of State's decisions, including the ability to affirm, modify, or set aside restrictions, revocations, or suspensions.
 It establishes criteria for determining eligibility for full or restricted driving privileges, including the need for an ignition interlock device for those granted restricted licenses.
 The bill also emphasizes that the Secretary of State must revoke a restricted license if the individual violates any conditions set by the court.
-Overall, the amendments aim to streamline the review process and ensure that individuals are informed of their rights and responsibilities regarding their driving privileges.
+Overall, the amendments aim to streamline the review process and ensure that individuals have clear guidelines regarding their driving privileges and the necessary steps to regain them.

 Statutes affected: House Introduced Bill: 257.323